 Sarah Carrick, owner of Jacaranda Gift Shop, asked to install a fence on the north side of her property with a mural painted on it.
 Staff researched and found that murals are not addressed in the Code; therefore, we could not permit it.
 We discussed the topic at the August 2018 Council Worksession.
 The direction given by City Council was to draft regulations to allow murals on commercial sites in the Old Town Historic District.
 A draft of the ordinance was presented at the January 8, 2019 Council Worksession.
 Council had questions and more information was requested.
 This information was presented at the February 26, 2019 worksession and is shown under the Analysis heading below.
-At the February 26, 2019 Council Worksession, Council directed staff to present the proposed ordinance during the March 26, 2019 regular session.
+Staff is bringing the proposed ordinance to the Planning and Zoning Commission on April 18th and will convey their recommendation at the April 23rd Council meeting.